FG Okays N26.7bn Contracts In Communication, Water, Information Ministries

 “They are all ground water or borehole projects spread over wide distance because they are covering three major cities.
 They will be mostly solar based and also it’s in response to the critical needs of these localities in Yobe State.”

-“We hope that with this intervention, the water supply within this area will be greatly enhanced.
-The completion period is 24 months.”

-The Communication and Digital Economy counterpart, Isa Pantami, disclosed that the council approved about N8.9 billion for a new National Information and Communication and Technology (ICT) park in the FCT to coordinate public and private ICT hubs in the country.
+His Communication and Digital Economy counterpart, Isa Pantami, disclosed that the council approved about N8.9 billion for a new National Information Communication and Technology (ICT) park in the FCT to coordinate public and private ICT hubs in the country.

 The minister of Information and Culture, Lai Mohammed, said council approved the sum of N9.43 billion to complete the digital switch over, which had previously missed the deadline set for implementation.